Grilled Thai Chicken

 Make-ahead meals are perfect for busy families or those days you’re away from the house most of the day.

-• The recipe offers a range for the amount of sriracha and red pepper flakes.
-The smaller amount is what I used for my family, but if serving to folks that love spicy food, please use the larger amount.
+- The recipe offers a range for the amount of sriracha and red pepper flakes.
+The smaller amount is what I used for my family, but if serving to folks that love spicy food, use more.

-• If it’s not good grilling recipe, you can roast this chicken in the oven.
+- If it’s not good grilling weather, you can roast this chicken in the oven.
 Just make sure it comes to an internal temperature of 165° F before serving.

 Frequently Asked Questions